|Nutrition Facts (per serving)|

 Gather the ingredients.
 Preheat your oven to 400 F.

-On a lightly floured work surface, roll out the pastry dough to a thickness of about a quarter of an inch, and as even as possible.
-Don't spend too much time rolling it, though, or you'll overwork the dough and the pastry will be too tough.
+On a lightly floured work surface, roll out the pastry dough to a thickness of about a 1/4 inch, and as even as possible.
+Don't spend too much time rolling it, though, or you'll overwork the dough, and the pastry will be too tough.

 Now cut the dough into circles that are a little larger than the diameter of the tart tin you're going to use.
 In this case, you're making 4-inch tarts, so you'd cut out circles about 4 1/2 inches across.